 Did they deliver?
 Take a look.
 Yum-o or in german, sehr gut!

-Now to accompany the meal, Marian opted for a local beer (and world-renowned) Löwenbrauerei Passau Lager
+Now to accompany the meal, they opted for a local beer (and world-renowned) Löwenbrauerei Passau Lager

 while I went old school and ordered my weakness, coke light which came in a glass bottle.